-- the footbridges at Gilwern, Pont Harri, Dan-Y-Coed, Pant Glas and Intermediate road have been lifted into place, with several already open to the public.
+- opened the footbridges at Gilwern, Pont Harri, Dan-Y-Coed, Pant Glas and Intermediate road

-Work has been carried out along the length of the scheme to steepen the surrounding ground and enable widening of the carriageway.
+Work has been carried out along the length of the scheme to steepen the surrounding ground and so that we can widen the road.

-The works have included the construction of over 10,000 metres of retaining walls and installation of over 14,000 soil nails.
+The works have included the construction of over 10,000m of retaining walls and installation of over 14,000 soil nails.

 The 2 road bridges at Saleyard have been completed and are open to traffic.

 A total of 55 diversions to Statutory Undertaker apparatus (water mains, gas mains, phone lines and electricity supplies etc.) have been completed.
 These have included major diversions work to two high pressure gas mains and a water main that required a new 1.5m wide, 100m long tunnel at a depth of 20m below the surface.
 100km of BT cables have been installed and over 20km of pipework.

 The treatment of a number of old mine workings uncovered near the Brynmawr junction.

 The ‘Jack Williams Gateway Bridge’ has been completed and was opened to traffic in 2018.
 The bridge is named after a local World War One hero.